XUZHOU-LAB/xuzhou-lab.github.io/_pages/getting_started.md

 - **Compute FDR**: Compute the false discover statistics using random sampling non-parametric approach.

 #### Explanation of the output results

+Once your dataset is uploaded and analyzed, LinSig provides several interactive visualizations and result tables to help interpret signal-specific and combinatorial gene regulation.
+Below is a guide to each tab in the results interface:

 - **Home page**: Here you will find a datatable with all the significant genes in the dataset.
 It's possible to download this dataset at the bottom left of the page.
 There's also an informative Venn diagram that demonstrates how many genes are regulated by signal A/B/AB or a combination thereof.